Comparison·Jun 15, 2026·10 min read

 Any of them.
 We work with Trusting Social, local credit bureaus, in-house scoring models, and emerging alternative data providers.
 Score-agnostic is a posture: we orchestrate, we don't compete.

-Compare also: Floowed vs Trusting Social (partner framing), Floowed vs Lentra.
-See the platform or published pricing.
+Compare also: Floowed vs Trusting Social (partner framing), Floowed vs Lentra, credit decisioning vs credit scoring, bank statement analysis software, and what is a credit decisioning platform.
+See the platform or pricing.

 What we don't claim against CredoLab